 Blending (a): Zarana has the mutant power to blend in with her environment, a feat she can accomplish with intensity 10 ability.
-Nominally invisible at this point, others must pass an average intensity Willpower (blending) action in order to spot Zarana, if she's moving while blending.
+Nominally invisible at this point, others must pass an average intensity Willpower (blending) action to spot Zarana, if she's moving while blending.

 Hindrances / Augmentations: